Calanus finmarchicus: Physiology

 Calanus finmarchicus is considered to be a large copepod, being typically 2–4 mm long.
 Copepods like C. finmarchicus represent a major part of dry weight (biomass) mesozooplankton in pelagic ecosystems.
 Calanus finmarchicus is high in protein and polyunsaturated omega-3 fatty acids.

 Calanus finmarchicus has survived intense periods of climate change.
 During the last ice age (approx. 18,000 years ago), the species migrated north in order to maintain its large populations.
-The organism's overwintering strategy gives it the ability to survive during long periods of food shortage, typical of temperate and high latitudes.
-During this six-month period of hibernation, many of these organisms will sink to depths from 500-2,500m in the ocean.
-They tend to remain at rest until the following spring when they awake and return to the surface waters.
+The organism's overwintering strategy, known as diapause, gives it the ability to survive during long periods of food shortage, typical of temperate and high latitudes.
+During this six-month period of hibernation, many of these organisms will sink to depths of 500–2,500m in the ocean, where they remain at rest until the following spring when they awake and return to the surface waters to breed.
 Many scientists believe that C. finmarchicus use this strategy as a survival method by reducing physiological costs and predation risk.
 This ability leads scientists to believe that they may be able to track some of the current changes in climate using the habits of these planktonic organisms.

-The overwintering strategy employed by C. finmarchicus helps it survive intense starving periods and plays a significant role in the organism’s life cycle.
+The overwintering strategy employed by C. finmarchicus helps it survive intense starving periods and plays a significant role in the organism's life cycle.
 During these starving periods C. finmarchicus has shown that it is able to maintain a consistent rate of egg production as well as a constant proportion of adenosine triphosphate (ATP) to carbon; granted their absolute amounts of carbon, nitrogen, and ATP vary significantly.
 Scientists look at these levels of ATP because they usually remain constant over a range of physiological conditions, making them useful indicators of biomass.
 Both egg production and ATP composition were previously thought to have varied directly with food availability on a linear scale.
 More recently, it has been shown that despite low concentrations of phytoplankton (one of the organism's primary food sources), C. finmarchicus maintained relatively high rates of egg production.
 In fact, these rates were strikingly similar to the egg production rates of those recorded in the lower St. Lawrence estuary, where the water had a much higher concentration of chlorophyll (indicating a larger presence of phytoplankton).

 Adults reproduce almost exclusively in surface waters.
 Calanus eggs are typically 0.05 mm in diameter, and hatch in 2–3 days.